 - I will remember that I am a youth sports coach, and that the game is for children and not adults.

-In the instance of inclement weather, only the coach of that team may cancel scheduled practices.
+In the instance of inclement weather, only the coach of a team may cancel scheduled practices.
 The facility is yours to use during the allotted time, and the City will not interfere with that.
 Should foul weather threaten the start of scheduled games, they will be played unless a coach hears otherwise from the Parks and Recreation Department.
 The coach should never make decisions regarding the status of a game.
 This is the sole responsibility of the Parks and Recreation Department until 5:00 p.m.
 Should inclement weather approach after 5:00 p.m., it will be the duty of the location supervisor and/or the game officials to determine whether games can be played or not.
 It is of the utmost importance that each head coach remains in communication with the Parks and Recreation Department throughout pre-season practices and during regular season games.
 It is critical that we know everything that is going on with your team (i.e., players that are not participating, facility conditions and supervision, equipment and uniform concerns, etc.).
-The non-city fee will be waived for children of the head coach who are on his/her team only.

 Volunteer Applications may be...